Dakota language: Dialects

 The two dialects differ phonologically, grammatically, and to a large extent, also lexically.
-They are mutually intelligible to a high extent, although Western Dakota is lexically closer to the Lakota language with which it has higher mutual intelligibility.
+They are mutually intelligible to a high extent, although Western Dakota appears lexically closer to the Lakota language with which it has high mutual intelligibility.

 Writing systems

-For a comparative table of the various writing systems conceived over time for the Sioux languages, cf. the specific section of the article Sioux language.
+For a comparative table of the various writing systems conceived over time for the Dakota languages, cf. the specific section of the article Sioux language.

 Phonology

 Vowels

 Dakota has five oral vowels, /a e i o u/, and three nasal vowels, /ã ĩ ũ/.